Chapter 26 : Open at the Close

 He meant it.
 It was in his voice and his straight stare—the hope and faith borrowed from his beloved friends.
 It was the most foolish thing she had ever heard.

 And sweetest, she supposed.
-"No wonder my housemate fancies you."
+"No wonder my best mate fancies you."

 His brow furrowed and she could see him count through the possibilities.
 When their feet resumed its brisk pace, he let her go without protest; perhaps he had seen the smile on her face.